Dr-Sauce/WavvePlusPlus/README.md

 **○ What is the **Wavve++.txt**(or firstrun.txt) file in Files app?**

 That's the file used to detect whether you've installed Wavve++ before.
 If you delete that file Wavve++ will think you've never used Wavve++ before and prompt the setup popup again.
 (So don't delete it.)

-If you really hate that file staying in your Files app, you can use Wavve++ Lite.

 **○ Certain streaming links not playing.**